openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 ## Available APIs

+For details about RDB APIs, see [Relational Database](../reference/apis/js-apis-data-rdb.md).

 ### Creating or Deleting an RDB Store

 The following table describes the APIs available for creating and deleting an RDB store.